-- Cannoli – This is a traditional Italian Pastry.
-Further, this food is from Sicilian cuisine
+- Cannoli – This is a traditional Italian Pastry; this food is from Sicilian cuisine

-- Budino – This is a sweat that looks like a pudding.
-Also, it made from custard and creams.
+- Budino – This is a sweat that looks like a pudding; it is made from custard and creams

-- Nutella – A flavored pasta like butter.
+- Nutella – A flavored chocolate like butter

 Names of Famous Italian People For Puppies

 Italy has a history of more than 2000 years.

 So, Italy has produced many great people to the world in many fields such as Science, Physics, Arts, Music, etc.

 Have a look how eternal is Giulio Cesare!

 Below is a list of Italian Dog names inspired by famous Italian people.

 - Da Vinci – I’m sure that you have heard about Leonardo Da Vinci, a multi-talented person in many subjects